Diamond cut: Step cuts

 Stones whose outlines are either square or rectangular and whose facets are rectilinear and arranged parallel to the girdle are known as step- or trap-cut stones.
 These stones often have their corners truncated, creating an emerald cut (after its most common application to emerald gemstones) with an octagonal outline.
 This is done because sharp corners are points of weakness where a diamond may cleave or fracture.
 Instead of a culet, step-cut stones have a keel running the length of the pavilion terminus.
 Like other fancy shaped diamonds, emerald cut diamonds can come in a variety of length to width ratios.
 The most popular and classic outline of emerald cut diamonds are close a value of 1.5.

 The Asscher cut, a square modified emerald cut, is also popular.

 Because both the pavilion and crown are comparatively shallow, step cut stones are generally not as bright and never as fiery as brilliant cut stones, but rather accentuate a diamond's clarity (as even the slightest flaw would be highly visible), whiteness, and lustre (and therefore good polish).

-Due to the current vogue for brilliant and brilliant-like cuts, step cut diamonds may suffer somewhat in value; stones that are deep enough may be re-cut into more popular shapes.
+Due to the current vogue, starting in the mid 1900s, for brilliant and brilliant-like cuts, step cut diamonds may suffer somewhat in value; stones that are deep enough may be re-cut into more popular shapes.
 However, the step cut's rectilinear form was popular in the Art Deco period.
 Antique jewelry of the period features step-cut stones prominently, and there is a market in producing new step-cut stones to repair antique jewelry or to reproduce it.
 The slender, rectangular baguette (from the French, resembling a loaf of bread) was and is the most common form of the step cut: today, it is most often used as an accent stone to flank a ring's larger central (and usually brilliant-cut) stone.

 Square step cuts whose corners are not truncated are known as carré; they are also characteristic of antique jewelry.
 They may resemble the square-shaped Princess cut in passing, but a carré's lack of fire and simpler facets are distinctive.
 They may or may not have a culet.
 In Western jewelry dating to before the advent of brilliant-type cuts, shallow step-cut stones were used as lustrous covers for miniature paintings: these are known in the antique trade as portrait stones.
 Characteristic of Indian jewelry are lasque diamonds, which may be the earliest form of step cut.
 They are flat stones with large tables and asymmetric outlines.

 Other forms of the step cut include triangle (or Trilliant cut), kite, lozenge, trapeze (or trapezoid), and obus shapes.